Vision & Future

 WanderLOOPS travellers exploring a destination together

 Group travel in India has an image problem.
-Say "group trip" and people picture a 40-seater bus with matching caps, a tour guide reading from a laminated sheet, and an itinerary that spends more time at souvenir shops than at anything worth remembering.
-It's a format designed for efficiency, not connection.
-For throughput, not transformation.
+Say "group trip" and most people picture a 40-seater bus, matching caps, a laminated itinerary, and three hours at a souvenir market nobody wanted to visit.
+It's a format designed for throughput — not transformation, not connection, not the kind of story you tell for years.

-And if that sounds idealistic — well, 15 trips, 9 countries, and 200+ travellers later, we've got the receipts.
+And if that sounds idealistic — 15 trips, 9 countries, and 200+ travellers later, we have the receipts.

 Problem 1: Zero curation of people.
-Most group travel companies will take anyone who pays.
-That means your room could have a fascinating documentary filmmaker sitting next to someone who's there solely because it was the cheapest option.
-There's no thought given to chemistry, energy, or compatibility.
+Most travel companies will take anyone who pays.
+That means your group could have a documentary filmmaker sitting next to someone who booked because it was cheapest.
+No thought given to chemistry, energy, or compatibility.
 The result?
-Mediocre dynamics at best, outright tension at worst.
+Mediocre dynamics at best.
+Tension at worst.

 Problem 2: Tourist-trap itineraries.
-The standard model optimizes for "sites covered" rather than "moments felt."
-You get rushed through temples, shuffled between photo points, and fed at restaurants that exist solely to serve tour groups.
-The destination becomes a backdrop, not an experience.
+The standard model optimises for "sites covered" rather than "moments felt."
+You get rushed through temples, shuffled between photo points, fed at restaurants that exist solely to serve groups.
+The destination becomes a backdrop — not an experience.

-Our entire model flips the traditional approach.
-Instead of starting with the destination and filling it with whoever shows up, we start with the room.
+Our entire model inverts the traditional approach.
+Instead of starting with a destination and filling it with whoever shows up, we start with the room.
 Who are the 12 people?
 What energy do they bring?
 Will they make each other's experience richer?

 Every applicant goes through a review — not for prestige, but for vibe.
 We've said no to people with impressive LinkedIn profiles and yes to college students with extraordinary curiosity.
 The filter is simple: Will this person make the room more interesting?